jguenther/discover-my-major/README.md

 # discover-my-major

-Discover key bindings and their meaning for the current Emacs major mode.
+Discover key bindings and descriptions for commands defined by a buffer's major and minor modes.

 The command is inspired by [discover.el](https://github.com/mickeynp/discover.el) and also uses the [makey library](https://github.com/mickeynp/makey).
 I thought, "Hey!
 Why not parse the information about the major mode bindings somehow and display that like `discover.el` does..."